 By signing this report, we certify to the best of our knowledge and belief that the reports is true, complete and accurate, and the expenditures, disbursements and cash receipts are the purposes and objectives set forth in the terms and conditions of the federal award.
 We are aware that any false, fictitious, or fraudulent information or omission of any material fact, may subject us to criminal, civil, or administrative penalties for fraud, false statements, false claims or otherwise.

-If a final draw down deadline is missed, the Business Manager shall contact the granting agency to determine if a process exists to request a filing deadline extension.
+If a final draw down deadline is missed, the Chief Financial Officer shall contact the granting agency to determine if a process exists to request a filing deadline extension.
 [NOTE: TEA has developed procedures to request an extension for filing expenditure reports.
 The request form must be completed, signed by the Superintendent and filed with TEA within 30 days of the final expenditure report deadline.]

 The receivable from the granting agency shall be recorded in the general ledger.
 The same process for preparation and posting of the general ledger entry as a periodic draw-down shall be adhered to.
 [NOTE: The revenues realized and the expenditures should be equal at the time of the final draw down of grant funds.]